dry states in india

 Gujarat is known as a dry state because it has implemented a sumptuary law prohibiting the manufacture, storage, sale, and consumption of alcoholic beverages.
 This prohibition is primarily due to Gujarat’s historical and cultural association with Mahatma Gandhi, who advocated for prohibition.

-Q6.
-Is Bihar a dry state?
+Is nagaland a dry state

 Yes, Bihar is a dry state.
 In 2016, the government of Bihar implemented a total prohibition on the sale and consumption of alcohol, including Indian-made Foreign Liquor (IMFL).